 We may process your personal data for the purposes of administering the relationship between you and us (including communications), direct marketing of our products and services (including through a CRM system), monitoring and analysing our activities, the administration and maintenance of databases storing personal data, and complying with applicable legal or regulatory requirements (including anti-money laundering, fraud prevention, tax reporting, sanctions compliance, or responding to requests for information from supervisory authorities and regulators with competent jurisdiction over our business).
 Your personal data will be processed in accordance with Data Protection Law and may be processed with your consent, upon your instruction, or for any of the purposes set out herein, including where we or a third-party consider there to be any other lawful purpose to do so.

 Where personal data is required to satisfy a statutory obligation (including compliance with applicable anti-money laundering or sanctions requirements) or a contractual requirement, failure to provide such information may result in us being unable to provide services to you.
 Where there is suspicion of unlawful activity, failure to provide personal data may result in the submission of a report to the relevant law enforcement agency or supervisory authority.

 / How we may share your personal data

-We may disclose information about you to our affiliates or third parties for the purpose of providing services to us (e.g. accountants, professional advisors, IT and communications providers), for our everyday business purposes, such as to enable that we can provide our services to you, or to respond to court orders and legal and regulatory investigations.
+We may disclose information about you to our affiliates or third parties for the purpose of providing services to us (e.g. accountants, professional advisors, credit reference agencies, IT and communications providers), for our everyday business purposes, such as to enable that we can provide our services to you, or to respond to court orders and legal and regulatory investigations.
 We will also release information about you if you direct us to do so.